Expanding MongoDB Atlas availability on GCP

 With over 35 million downloads and customers ranging from Cisco to Metlife to UPS, MongoDB is one of the most popular NoSQL databases for developers and enterprises alike.

-Now, thanks to strong demand for MongoDB Atlas from GCP customers, Google and MongoDB have expanded the availability of MongoDB Atlas on GCP, making it available across most GCP regions as well as on Cloud Launcher.
+Now, thanks to strong demand for MongoDB Atlas from GCP customers, Google and MongoDB have expanded the availability of MongoDB Atlas on GCP, making it available across most GCP regions as well as on GCP Marketplace.

 With this expanded geographic availability, you can now join the wide variety of organizations around the world, from innovators in the social media space to industry leaders in energy, that are already running MongoDB on GCP.